overbooked-io/docs/api-reference/resources/slot/add-slots.md

 ---
-description: 'Creates new Slot objects, that can be used to book Appointments.'
+description: 'Creates new Slot objects, that can be used to book Bookings.'
 ---

 # Add Slots